 You may want to consider a DNR order if you:

 In most states, any adult may secure a DNR order.

-Because emergency response teams must act quickly in a medical crisis, they often do not have the time to determine whether you have a valid health care directive explaining treatments you want provided or withheld.
+Because emergency response teams must act quickly in a medical crisis, they often do not have the time to determine whether you have a valid health care directive or living will explaining treatments you want provided or withheld.
 If they do not know your wishes, they must provide you with all possible life-saving measures.
 But if emergency care providers see that you have a valid DNR order—which is often made apparent by an easily identifiable bracelet, anklet or necklace—they will not administer CPR.

 If you ask to have CPR withheld, you will not be given:

 If you want a DNR order, or if you would like to find out more about DNR orders, talk with a doctor.
 In most states, a doctor's signature is required to make the DNR valid—he or she will often need to obtain and complete the necessary paperwork.
 If the doctor does not have the form or other information you need, call the Health Department for your state and ask to speak with someone in the Division of Emergency Medical Services.

 Nearly all states now offer another form that is similar to a DNR order, but differs in a few important ways.
 The form is most often called Physician Orders for Life-Sustaining Treatment (POLST), though some states use other names, such as Physician Orders for Scope of Treatment (POST), Clinician Orders for Life-Sustaining Treatment (COLST), Medical Orders for Life-Sustaining Treatment (MOLST), Medical Orders for Scope of Treatment (MOST), or Transportable Physician Orders for Patient Preferences (TPOPP).
 To find out more about POLST forms in your state, refer to this POLST state chart.